Clarity-Digital-Twin/brain-go-brrr/TUEV_IMPLEMENTATION_PLAN.md

 ### Q3: Single GPU vs Distributed Training
 **ANSWER: Single GPU with Smaller Batch** ✅
 - Reference: 2 GPUs, batch_size=400 total (200 per GPU)
-- Single GPU: Use batch_size=64-100, accumulate gradients if needed
+- Single GPU: Use batch_size=64–100; if memory-bound, implement manual gradient accumulation in PyTorch to match effective batch size.
+Do not use Lightning.
-- Effective batch via: `accumulate_grad_batches = 400 // actual_batch_size`

-### Q4: Fallback Path Necessity
+### Q4: Fallback Path
-**ANSWER: NO FALLBACK - PAPER PARITY ONLY** ❌
-- Focus: Event classification BAC=62%, NOT temporal detection
-- Reason: Different problems, different metrics, different architectures
-- Decision: Implement ONLY Option A (5s@200Hz event segments)
+**ANSWER: Parity is the default; sliding-window is research-only**
+- Use Strict Parity for replication (paper numbers).
+- Keep existing sliding-window script as a non-parity fallback for research; do not use it to claim paper parity.

 ## Timeline